TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.24.md

 ---

-The Jews therefore came round about him, and said unto him, How long dost thou hold us in suspense?
-If thou art the Christ, tell us plainly.
+The Jews therefore came around him and said to him, "How long will you hold us in suspense?
+If you are the Christ, tell us plainly."